Telegram Sponsored Posts: Pricing Guide

 Effort per dealHigh (pitch, negotiate, post)Zero (automatic)

-The sweet spot: run both.
-Let Telegram Ads fill your channel with low-effort revenue, and layer direct sponsored posts on top at 5–20x the CPM.
-Direct deals require more work, but the revenue difference is massive — a channel making $18 per month from official ads could make $500 from a single sponsored post.
+The right move: run both.
+Let Telegram Ads generate low-effort passive revenue, and layer direct sponsored posts on top at 5-20x the CPM.
+A channel making $18 per month from official ads could make $500 from a single sponsored post in the same period.
+For a full breakdown of what Telegram Ads pays by niche and geography, including the CPM table by country and how to qualify for the revenue share program, see our dedicated guide.

 Common Mistakes That Kill Sponsorship Deals